Romania and the International Monetary Fund

 The Romania–IMF relations span for more than 40 years, during which Romania had two economic systems: Soviet-type economic planning of the 1970s and 1980s and capitalism since the 1990s.
 The IMF had a strong role in shaping the Romanian economy of the 1990s towards neoliberalism.

 Socialist Republic of Romania

 Joining the IMF

 Informal and exploratory discussions between Romania and the IMF began in 1968, but it was only on 21 September 1972 that the IMF announced that Romania applied for membership.
 Romania was formally accepted on 5 December 1972, following a vote on the IMF's board of directors, becoming a member on 15 December 1972.
-While Romania was not the first socialist country to become a member (Yugoslavia had been a member for some time), it was the first member of the Comecon to join.
+While Romania was not the first socialist country to become a member (Yugoslavia, Czechoslovak Socialist Republic, Polish People's Republic, and Democratic Republic of Yemen had been members for some time), it was the third member of the Comecon to join.
 In order to become a member, Romania agreed to grant a scrutiny of its economic situation (including holdings of gold and international monetary reserves, international trade, balance of payments and domestic budget), a thing that other socialist states were reluctant to grant.